Eastern Transport Plan (ETP) 2035 - FAQs

 - Create better, accessible options enhancing individual choice for all different modes of transport with an aim to reduce unnecessary use of private car.

-- Create areas for people living or visiting the ETP area to safely meet and experience, which also respect the local built and natural environment.
+- Create areas for people living or visiting the ETP area to safely meet and socialise, which also respect the local built and natural environment.

 - Promote better health and wellbeing by encouraging active travel and improving air quality.